numfocus/gsod/2019/SciPy_ideas_list.md

-## Project: Improving the documentation of scipy.stats
+## Project idea: Improving the documentation of scipy.stats

 The aim of the project is to enhance the documentation of the statistics module of SciPy (scipy.stats).
 The current documentation contains a reference guide that describes the API of the functions and a tutorial (see *Related material* below for the links).
 The existing material can be extended in terms of content and quality.